codedx/bytefrog/readme.md

 Bytefrog is an execution tracing framework for the Java Virtual Machine.
 It consists of a Java agent to perform bytecode instrumentation and perform the actual tracing and a receiver component for collecting and processing the trace data.

+More documentation on Bytefrog is available in the [wiki](//github.com/secdec/bytefrog/wiki).

 ## Layout

 **agent/**